mnycz/util_df/README.md

 # README

 This library contains useful functions for streamlining plotting data in ROOT and computing mathematical quantities (mean, std dev, allan dev, etc) on std::vector data types.
+There are also classes dedicated to CSV file handling and miscellaneous algorithms.

 ## Building the Library

-To build the library, create a build diretory in parallel to the util_df directory.
+To build the library, create a build diretory in parallel to the `util_df` directory.
 Change to the build directory.
 Copy the build.sh script from the source directory to the build directory.
 Execute ./build.sh.